 - The second and third year will be spent rotating between Brookfield Zoo and the Shedd Aquarium, with rotations lasting between 4 to 12 months.
 Residents will spend approximately 10 to 14 months at each of these facilities.

 - Residents also rotate through The Marine Mammal Center in Sausalito, Calif.

 The program includes training in research and scholarly writing and requires the completion of a non-thesis or thesis master’s degree, which includes graduate-level coursework (Clinical Epidemiology and Biostatistics, Zoological Medicine Seminar, and Special Topics in Zoological Medicine) through the University of Illinois.
 Residents rotate and regularly interact with the University of Illinois Zoological Pathology Program, which provides primary service to the institutions based in Chicago.Primarily emphasizing clinical medicine, the residency will provide scientific opportunity and require scholarly activities of publication and teaching.
 Residents participate in bi-monthly multi-institutional journal review courses, rounds, and teaching veterinary students on clinical rotations at each facility.
 Residents will also participate in teaching some didactic course work and laboratories that are part of the veterinary curriculum.
 Residents are required to write and submit three to five manuscripts produced in conjunction with their residency for publication to fulfill residency requirements and to receive their residency certificate at the completion of their program.
 At least one manuscript must be an original research project which meets the non-thesis manuscript-based master’s degree guidelines and will be selected with input from veterinary mentors.
 Funding is provided to attend and present at a continuing education conference annually as well as one-time attendance at the ACZM preparatory course.

 The position starts in mid July of each year with annual re-appointment for a maximum of three years based on annual performance.
-Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs (in Champaign-Urbana $30,500 yr1, in Chicagoland $35,685 yr2 and $36,185 yr3), which includes benefits with vacation and sick leave accruing monthly.
+Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs, which includes benefits with vacation and sick leave accruing monthly.
 For current annual salaries, please see the listing in the Veterinary Internship and Residency Matching Program.